 Strong client relationships can be summed up in one word: loyalty.
-Whether you’re fundraising, trying to develop business, providing better services or gaining greater market share, inbound marketing is the method you should use to build strong client relationships and reach your goals.
+Whether you’re fundraising, trying to develop business, providing better services, or gaining more significant market share, inbound marketing is the method you should use to build strong client relationships and reach your goals.
 After all, if you spend all your time on outbound marketing and none on inbound, you’re like a doctor who uses bloodletting to cure a headache.
-The technique may date back farther, but it’s much less effective than modern day solutions.
+The technique may date back further, but it’s much less effective than modern-day solutions.

 Consider these inbound marketing approaches that help you build strong client relationships:

 Never attempt to tell clients what they want.
 Instead, strive to better understand a specific pain point and build a campaign to relieve the symptoms.
 The trick is to publish the right content in the right place at the right time so prospective clients will come to you for continued relief when they seek the solutions you offer through online research.

 Unlike a traditional campaign, inbound campaigns consider how visitors learn and engage with your company online.
 These methods align your marketing channels with your business development goals to create a better experience for prospective clients.
 When prospects receive and open your email, they should see the message on your blog, website, and social media.
 When your message is consistent across all channels, you will encourage conversion.